Christopher J. Mayer

 Columbia Business School

-R. Glenn Hubbard was named dean of Columbia Business School on July 1, 2004.
-A Columbia faculty member since 1988, he is also the Russell L. Carson Professor of Finance and Economics.
+R. Glenn Hubbard was dean of Columbia Business School from 2004–2019.
+A Columbia faculty member since 1988, he is the Russell L. Carson Professor of Finance and Economics.
 As a faculty member at Columbia University’s Graduate School of Arts and Sciences, he is professor of economics.
 Professor Hubbard received his BA and BS degrees summa cum laude from the University of Central Florida, where he received the National Society of Professional Engineers Award.
 He holds AM and PhD degrees in economics from Harvard University, where he received fellowships from the National Science Foundation and the Alfred P. Sloan Foundation.

 In addition to writing more than 100 scholarly articles in economics and finance, Professor Hubbard is the author of two leading textbooks on money and financial markets and principles of economics, as well as co-author of The Aid Trap: Hard Truths About Ending Poverty and Healthy, Wealthy, and Wise: Five Steps to a Better Health Care System.
 His commentaries appear frequently in Business Week, the Wall Street Journal, the New York Times, the Financial Times, the Washington Post, Nikkei, and the Daily Yomiuri, as well as on television and radio.